SSSD and Active Directory

 This section describes the use of sssd to authenticate user logins against an Active Directory via using sssd’s “ad” provider.
 At the end, Active Directory users will be able to login on the host using their AD credentials.
 Group membership will also be maintained.

 Prerequisites, Assumptions, and Requirements

 This guide does not explain Active Directory, how it works, how to set one up, or how to maintain it.
-It may not provide “best practices” for your environment.

 The domain controller is acting as an authoritative DNS server for the domain.